Othernet-Project/bottle-streamline/docs/source/rendering_templates.rst

 If you remember what we've discussed about the return value of route handlers, you will notice that a ``dict`` is not one of the allowed return values.
 This is because a ``dict`` is not returned directly by :py:class:`~streamline.template.TemplateRoute` handlers.

 The return value of the business logic methods is used as a template context, and a template specified by the :py:attr:`~streamline.template.TemplateRoute.template_name` is rendered and returned as response (a string).

+If you return any object other than a ``dict``, it wil also be made available to the template context as ``body`` variable.
+The only exception is a :py:class:`~bottle.HTTPResponse` object which completely bypasses template rendering.

 XHR partial rendering
 ---------------------